simondlevy/Hackflight/README.md

 Hackflight supports a
 [composable](https://www.progress.com/blogs/what-composability-why-should-you-care)
 approach to taming the complexity of flight control.
-The Hackflight [codebase](src/) is around 3,000 lines of code.
+The Hackflight [codebase](src/) is under 3,000 lines of code.

 # Hardware